73rhodes/dclassify/README.md

     }
 ```

-With the 'applyInverse' option, you get this:
+If you use the 'applyInverse' option, the results are much more emphatic, because training indicates bad items never lack the "a" token.

 ``` json
     {